antoniu200/Return-Dislikes-to-my-YT-Channel/README.md

 -------------------
    - Does not pin comments (yet!)
    - You must use `Task Scheduler` (in Windows), or some other 3rd party form of automation to start the script automatically.
+   - 1% chance that it creates a new comment when not needed
    - You tell me